ShakaMirtskhulava/MessageBus/README.md

 }
 ```

 Do not forget to give the event a JsonConstructor, which'll be used by the Json Serializer to deserialize the Contnet.
+Alternatively
+you can use the primary constructor and it'll work as well.

 ### Implementing Event Handlers